 Recent excursions with the medical profession are preparing me for what’s to come, and I’ve decided that getting used to things little by little is the way to go.
 A few years back I had a hernia surgery.
 Beforehand, I was all worried about getting naked in front of so many people, but when the time came, being a turkey on the dinner table surrounded by six masked men and women didn’t turn out to be as embarrassing as I thought.

-Another fear I had, was having my below the belt hair shaved.
+Another anxiety is having my below the belt hair shaved.
 I went in for a heart procedure last year where the plan was to snake some kind of roto-rooter up my leg vein and into my heart and zap it.
 I thought for sure they wouldn’t need to shave me, but I was wrong.

 “Wow!
 You have quite a method for protecting my modesty,” I said.